emidombek/nomada-photo/docs/README.md

 - Code and Implementation:

   - VSCode, Git, GitHub and Gitpages were used to code and deploy the website.
 I used the Code Academy Template to create my repo on GitHub.
   - To test and view the website locally I used a VSCode extension called 'Live Server' by Ritwick Dey.
   - I used the 'Mobile Simulator' extension on Chrome to test on different devices for responsiveness.

 - Learning Resources:

   - W3 schools for CSS
   - CSS flexbox knowlegde and concepts were mostly learned from: Kevin Powell's Youtube Channel <https://www.youtube.com/@KevinPowell>
-  - Stack Overflow posts to help with understanding bugs and media queries.
+  - Numerous Stack Overflow posts to help with understanding bugs and media queries.
-  - My Code Institute mentor gave me several examples of code.
+  - My Code Institute mentor gave me several examples of code and suggestions.

 ## Acknowledgements

+ *Special Thanks*

+ - I would like to acknowlegde my daughter and husband for their support and understanding during this time of intense learning.
+ - My mentor Juliia for her guidance and suggestions she went above and beyond in making sure I could make my vision for this website come to life.